Safety on tour is a top priority for Lingo Tours

 General Group Safety

-While on tour, it is each individual travelers responsibility to always act responsibly and follow any given instructions from your Group Leader, Tour Manager and/or Guides throughout the tour.
+While on tour, it is each individual travelers’ responsibility to always act responsibly and follow any given instructions from your Group Leader, Tour Manager, and Guides throughout the tour.

-Fire and hotel safety Locate fire and emergency exits closest to your room.
-Discuss with your room mates which route you will take in case of fire.
+Locate fire and emergency exits closest to your room.
+Discuss with your roommates which route you will take in case of fire.
 Read the fire safety instructions in your room.
 At night, always keep your door locked from the inside.

 Safety and Emergency Procedures

-2. Hide – if you can’t get out of the building, barricade yourself behind a steel door, stay quiet and turn your phone on silent.
+- Hide – if you can’t get out of the building, barricade yourself behind a steel door, stay quiet, and turn your phone on silent.

 For more information on this routine or to watch a short video on the topic, please visit the UK government’s National Counter Terrorism Security Office website: https://www.gov.uk/government/publications/stay-safe-film.